Addiction in the workplace for employers

 Addictive illness, whether expressed in alcohol abuse, drug addiction, bulimia, compulsive gambling etc-is clearly an immense handicap to British business and yet Employers are only just beginning to see the benefits of enabling an effective intervention to take place.

-If you feel one of your employees is struggling with addiction call us on 0845 3881 543 for ADAWS (Alcohol Drug At Work Solutions) Team.
+Addiction in the workplace for employers.
+All Employers with more than a handful of staff employ people with addiction problems in their workforce.
+Addictive illness.
+If you feel one of your employees is struggling with addiction call us on 07811 606 606 for ADAWS (Alcohol Drug At Work Solutions) Team.